Berlin Packaging: Milestones

 In 1989, the firm established its Global Packaging Group, followed a year later by the formation of E3, a consulting subsidiary.
 The company announced its Berlin Financial Services subsidiary in 1991 and opened its Studio One Eleven package design and innovation studio in 1999.
 In 2014, the firm's Quality Division began offering consulting services.

 In 2007, Investcorp, a global asset management firm, acquired a majority ownership interest in Berlin Packaging.
 In 2014, Investcorp sold the corporation to Oak Hill Capital Partners, which acquired a majority stake.
 The transaction valued Berlin Packaging at $1.43 billion.

-In April 2020, Berlin Packaging named William J. Hayes Chief Executive Officer and President.
-Previously Bill Hayes served as CEO at BrandSafway.

 Structure

 Product Lines

-Berlin Packaging designs, sources, inventories, and distributes stock and custom packaging, closures, dispensing systems, labels, shrink bands and other products.
+The firm designs, sources, inventories, and distributes stock and custom packaging, closures, dispensing systems, labels, shrink bands and other products.
 Its container lines include plastic bottles and jars, glass bottles and jars, metal cans and tins, pails and drums.
-Child-resistant, tamper-evident, and non-dispensing container caps are leading products in its closures line, while its dispensing systems include household and industrial trigger sprayers, lotion and treatment pumps, fine mist sprayers and foamer systems.
+Child-resistant, tamper-evident, and non-dispensing container caps are products in its closures line, while its dispensing systems include household and industrial trigger sprayers, lotion and treatment pumps, fine mist sprayers and foamer systems.

 The company supplies packaging to all end-markets, including food, beverage, wine, spirits, beer, pharmaceutical, cannabis, personal care, home care, auto care, and industrial packaging.

 Operations

-Berlin Packaging's award-winning design and innovation division, Studio One Eleven, has state-of-the-art design studios across the world with locations in the USA: Chicago, IL and Huntington Beach, CA and across Europe: Italy (Milan and Trezzano), Spain (Sevilla), Netherlands (Eerbeek & Wijchen), and the UK (Hadleigh).

 The company's operations are based on a PeopleSoft suite by Oracle.
 The system was installed in 2001, and Berlin received awards in 2006 and 2007 from CIO Magazine for their creative use of the tools.
 The company has upgraded the software numerous times, with the most recent major upgrade in 2012.

 In 2004, it became the first company in its sector to be ISO 9001 certified.
 It was re-certified to the ISO 9001:2008 standard in 2010.
 It also maintains Customs-Trade Partnership Against Terrorism (C-TPAT) certification.

 The company regularly reports its on-time delivery performance of its packaging shipments.

 Berlin Packaging was profiled in The Human Equation, by Jeffrey Pfeffer, a Professor of Organizational Behavior at the Stanford Graduate School of Business.
 Pfeffer described its corporate culture as being particularly effective at recognizing the value of people and aligning management processes with business strategy.

 Ownership

 In October 2014, investment manager Investcorp completed the sale of Berlin Packaging to Oak Hill Capital Partners for $1.43 billion.
+Oak Hill is the majority owner with a significant minority stake held by Andrew T. Berlin.
+The executive management team also has ownership in the company.